PragmaticFlow/NBomber.Docs/docs/using-nbomber/basic-api/scenario.md

 ### Scenario Init

 This method should be used to initialize Scenario and all its dependencies.
-You can use it to for example to prepare your target system, database or to parse and apply configuration.
+You can use it to prepare your target system, populate the database, or read and apply the JSON configuration for your scenario.
+If this function throws an exception, the NBomber load test will stop the execution.

 ```csharp
 public ScenarioProps WithInit(Func<IScenarioInitContext, Task> initFunc)